Ljubinko Drulović

 Ljubinko Drulović (Љубинко Друловић; born 11 September 1968) is a Serbian former professional footballer who played as a winger, and is a current manager.

 He spent the most notable part of his playing career in Portugal, with stints at Porto and Benfica – a combined ten seasons between the two clubs, winning 14 major titles with the former.
 He also had brief spells at Partizan as player and manager.

-Drulović represented the Yugoslavian national team in one World Cup and one European Championship, earning 38 caps.
-He had brief spells as manager of his country and Macedonia, as well as coaching Serbia under-19 to the European title in 2013.
+Drulović represented the Yugoslavia national team in one World Cup and one European Championship, earning 38 caps (including 1 unofficial).
+He had brief spells as manager of his country and North Macedonia, as well as coaching Serbia under-19 to the European title in 2013.

 Club career

 Drulović was born in Nova Varoš, Serbia, Socialist Federal Republic of Yugoslavia.
 After playing out his contract at FK Rad in the summer of 1992, he signed a two-year deal with Portuguese club Gil Vicente FC, but only remained there until December 1993, after which he moved to FC Porto also of the Primeira Liga; between both teams, he finished the 1993–94 season with a career-best 18 goals.

 Drulović was one of very few players to have contributed to each of Porto's five consecutive titles during the 90s.
 He was mostly remembered at the side for his pin-point assists and ability to cross the ball, mainly to the head of Mário Jardel.

 In June 2001, already 33, Drulović joined S.L.
 Benfica.
+In June 2002, he obtained Portuguese nationality by naturalisation.
 After a slow 2002–03 campaign, he returned home and signed with FK Partizan, being one of the side's most influential players as they reached the group stage in the UEFA Champions League.
 He moved back to Portugal a year later, finishing his career with F.C.
 Penafiel alongside former Porto teammate António Folha.